-At the forefront of the gig economy revolution are Mindy V., Gerard V., and Julie W. Between the three of them, they have won 57 different projects and client engagements through Paro’s network.
+At the forefront of the freelance economy revolution are Mindy V., Gerard V., and Julie W. Between the three of them, they have won 57 different projects and client engagements through Paro’s network.
 Recently, we took some time to discuss the gig economy and its impact on the finance and accounting world as well as what they’ve done to be successful.
 The interview has been edited and condensed for clarity.

 What does the gig economy mean to you and how do you see it affecting work, in general?